dynatrace-oss/dynatrace-metric-utils-java/README.md

 * `setPrefix`: sets a prefix that will be prepended to the metric key.
 * `setDimensions`:
   * When creating the `Metric.Builder` using the `MetricBuilderFactory`: sets the dimensions specific to this metric.
-    Default and OneAgent dimensions will be merged in (see [information on precedence](#dimension-precedence) below).
+    Default and metadata dimensions will be merged in (see [information on precedence](#dimension-precedence) below).
   * When using the `Metric.Builder` directly without the factory, either sets a single `DimensionList` on this method, or call `DimensionList.merge` on multiple lists before passing it.
-    Merge will be called on the passed list in the serialize function, so if passing a single list it does not have to be de-duplicated.
+    Merge will be called on the passed list in the serialize method, so if passing a single list it does not have to be de-duplicated.
 * `setLongCounterValueTotal` / `setDoubleCounterValueTotal`: sets a single value that is serialized as `count,<value>`.
 * `setLongCounterValueDelta` / `setDoubleCounterValueDelta`: sets a single value that is serialized as `count,delta=<value>`.
 * `setLongGaugeValue` / `setDoubleGaugeValue`: sets a single value that is serialized as `gauge,<value>`.